Timing

 What is the deadline to begin using the system?

 The deadline is set by the provincial government.
-Under provincial regulations, residents in the service area are mandated to connect within five years of the system beginning operation.
+Under provincial regulations, residents in the service area are mandated to connect within ten years of the system beginning operation.
 For our system, that will be December 31, 2031.

 If your home is sold before it's connected, the new owner will have two years to hook up to the system following transfer of title.